divelab/GraphBP/README.md

+# Update: Our code has been moved into [AIRS](https://github.com/divelab/AIRS/tree/main/OpenMI/GraphBP).
+Please refer to AIRS for any future updates.
+This repo is no longer maintained.

 # Generating 3D Molecules for Target Protein Binding
 This is the official implementation of the **GraphBP** method proposed in the following paper.